 Quality of life in children and adolescents with esophageal atresia - cultural adaptation and validation of a disease specific questionnaire (2015/1 -2017/1)

 The aim of this study is to develop and verify the psychometric properties of a questionnaire that aims to increase the knowledge of the health-related quality of life (QoL) of children and adolescents born with esophageal atresia (EA).
-In order to learn more about the specific situation of children and adolescents with EA, a disease-specific QoL questionnaire will be developed simultaneously in Sweden and Germany.In the first phase of the study, the subjective health-related quality of life experiences and coping strategies in children and adolescents born with EA from the child’s and parents’ perspectives in a qualitative approach via focus groups and cognitive interviewing.
+In order to learn more about the specific situation of children and adolescents with EA, a disease-specific QoL questionnaire will be developed simultaneously in Sweden and Germany.In the first phase of the study, the subjective health-related quality of life, experiences and coping strategies in children and adolescents born with EA from the child’s and parents’ perspectives will be investigated in a qualitative approach via focus groups and cognitive interviewing.
 A field and re-test will be done in the second phase of the study to test the psychometric properties quantitatively and compare it to validated QoL questionnaires like the KIDSCREEN (generic) and DISABKIDS (chronic generic) questionnaire.
 Additionally, the PedsQL™ Family Impact Module will be utilized to measure the impact of the child’s condition on the parents and family life.
 This project will lead to the first disease-specific instrument for EA and hence contribute to the improved understanding of long-term disease-related consequences from the child’s and parents’ perspectives.

 Linguistic validation of the QoLISSY and APLES instruments for the cross cultural health-related Quality of Life and Functioning assessment in children and adolescents with Achondroplasia(2016/02 – 2016/12)

 Achondroplasia is the most common form of disproportionate short stature.
 It is a result of an autosomal dominant mutation in the fibroblast growth factor receptor 3 gene (FGFR3), which causes an abnormality of cartilage and bone formation.
 BioMarin Pharmaceutical is currently developing and testing a natural human peptide, BMN-111, to treat achondroplasia in children.
 Phase 1 and 2 clinical trials have already been completed in children aged 5-14 years.
 BioMarin Pharmaceutical is currently planning Phase 3 Trial in which Patient-Reported Outcome (PRO) instruments will be used.
 PROs are defined as “any report of the status of a patient’s health condition that comes directly from the patient, without interpretation of the patient’s response by the clinician or anyone else”.
 In another study funded by BioMarin, different instruments, such as the generic PedsQL and the disease specific QoLISSY questionnaire, were reviewed and tested for use in the clinical trial.
 A new disease-specific instrument, the Achondroplasia Life Experience Scale (APLES), has also been included in this study.
-After finishing Phase 1 of the above mentioned PRO study, a decision was made to include the PEDSQoL, QoLISSY and APLES in the planned phase 3 trial in Australia, France, Germany, Japan, Spain, Turkey, UK and USA.
-Because the QoLISSY and APLES instruments are not available in the languages of these countries, a linguistic validation is the first needed step towards a cross cultural validation procedure.
+After completion of Phase 1 of the above mentioned PRO study, a decision was made to include the PedsQoL, QoLISSY and APLES in the planned phase 3 trial in Australia, France, Germany, Japan, Spain, Turkey, United Kingdom and USA.
+Since the QoLISSY and APLES instruments are not available in the languages of these countries, a linguistic validation is the first needed step towards a cross-cultural validation procedure.

 APLES – The Achondroplasia Personal Life Experience Scale – Development of a Questionnaire to Assess Quality of Life, Burden of Disease and Functionality of Children with Achondroplasia (2015/1-2015/12)

-Patient-reported Outcome selection and validation for Achondroplasia (2015/1-2015/12)
+Patient-reported Outcome - Selection and Validation for Achondroplasia (2015/1-2015/12)

 Health-related Quality of Life of short statured children in the course of growth hormone treatment (2013/1 – 2016/10)